West Twyford: History

 The area now known as West Twyford began as a manor house in the thirteenth century.
 A small community built up to the west around St Mary's Church which had originally been a chapel belonging to the manor house.

 The house was rebuilt from 1807 and renamed as Twyford Abbey, despite not housing any religious order.
 In 1902 the Alexian Order took over the manor house as a nursing home.
 The brothers ran short of funds in 1988 and joined another part of their order in Manchester.

 The house, which is a Grade II listed building, now lies derelict.
-Various applications for planning permission have been made but not granted.
-The best view of this beautiful building is from next to St Mary's Church in the wintertime.
+It is next to St Mary's Church.

+Various applications for planning permission were made over the years but refused, until in 2022 permission was granted by Ealing Council to build 326 flats in seven blocks around the site, with the main entrance being onto Twyford Abbey Road.
+The development will retain some elements of the old building at the centre of the site.
+The development is due to be completed in 2026.

 The name Twyford relates to Twyford Brook.
 The brook now runs almost entirely underground.
 It formerly fed the Guinness brewery in Park Royal.
 The word itself 'Twyford' is said to mean 'Two Fords'.

-The area became a civil parish under the Extra-Parochial Places Act 1857 and formed part of Greenford Urban District from 1894.
+The area became a civil parish under the Extra-Parochial Places Act 1857 (20 Vict. c.
+19) and formed part of Greenford Urban District from 1894.
 In 1901 it occupied an area of 281 acre and had a population of 97.
 When the urban district was abolished in 1926 the parish was transferred to the Municipal Borough of Ealing.
 Then in 1934 it was transferred to the Municipal Borough of Willesden.
 The area now forms part of Greater London.

 Much of the housing on Twyford Abbey Road was originally built by Guinness in order to house employees working in at the brewery in Park Royal.
 Abbeyfields Close is one such residential development, built in 1984 around a series of communal gardens, on land formerly owned by Guinness.